tamuhack-org/Ouroboros/README.md

 poetry install
 poetry run autohooks activate
 ```
-This enables pre-commit hooks to make sure your code is formatted prooperly, so you won't get blocked in a PR.
+This enables pre-commit hooks to make sure your code is formatted properly, so you won't get blocked in a PR.

 # Brought to you by